-- û No Vesting of Performance Shares if Threshold Performance Is Not Achieved.
-No performance shares vest for a performance period if our relative total shareholder return rank is in the bottom third of our performance share peer group.
+- No Vesting of Performance Shares if Threshold Performance Is Not Achieved.
+No performance shares vest for a performance period if our relative total shareholder return rank is in the bottom third of our performance share peer group or if growth in tangible book value per common share plus the change in accumulated dividends is less than a pre-determined minimum, as applicable.
 As a result, for most performance share awards, 100% of the performance shares related to each of 2012, 2013, 2014 and 2017 performance were forfeited. - No Payments At or Above Target for Below Median Performance.
-Performance shares granted in 2016 and 2017 will pay out at target if our relative total shareholder return is at the 53rd percentile of our performance share peer group and will not pay out greater than target if our absolute total shareholder return is negative. - û No Tax Gross-ups for Excise Taxes.
-We do not provide any employees with a gross-up for U.S. excise taxes that may be imposed as a result of severance or other payments made in connection with a change in control. - $\hat{u}$ No Tax Gross-ups on Perquisites.
-Our named executive officers are not entitled to U.S. federal income tax gross-ups on perquisites. - No "Liberal" Definition of Change in Control.
+Performance shares that pay out based on total shareholder return rank will pay out at target if our relative total shareholder return is at the 53rd percentile of our performance share peer group and will not pay out greater than target if our absolute total shareholder return is negative. - û No Tax Gross-ups for Excise Taxes.
+We do not provide any employees with a gross-up for U.S. excise taxes that may be imposed as a result of severance or other payments made in connection with a change in control. - $\hat{\mathbb{U}}$ No Tax Gross-ups on Perquisites.
+Our named executive officers are not entitled to U.S. federal income tax gross-ups on perquisites. - û No "Liberal" Definition of Change in Control.
 Our 2016 LTI Plan and executive employment agreements do not have a "liberal" definition of change in control. - No Repricing.
-Stock options and stock appreciation rights cannot be repriced, exchanged or cashed out without shareholder approval. - û No Special Retirement Arrangements for Executive Officers.
-Our named executive officers do not participate in any retirement programs that are not generally available to flue remployees. - No Hedging and No Pledging.
+Stock options and stock appreciation rights cannot be repriced, exchanged or cashed out without shareholder approval. - $\hat{\mathbf{u}}$ No Special Retirement Arrangements for Executive Officers.
+Our named executive officers do not participate in any retirement programs that are not generally available to our employees. - No Hedging and No Pledging.
 Our employees and directors are prohibited from directly hedging the value of, entering into short sales or margin loans on, or pledging any of our securities. - No Unapproved Trading Plans.
-Our named executive officers must have pre-approval to establish trading plans pursuant to Exchange Act Rule 10b5-1 and to trade our shares outside of such plans. - No Dividends or Dividend Equivalents on Unvested Performance Shares.
+Our named executive officers must have pre-approval to establish trading plans pursuant to Exchange Act Rule 10b5-1 and to trade our shares outside of such plans. - û No Dividends or Dividend Equivalents on Unvested Performance Shares.
 We do not pay dividends or dividend equivalents on performance shares unless and until the performance shares are earned and vest.